chrisbrowneanu/ENGN2225/content.md

 > | Type 4 | Support testing |

 *  Blanchard, B.S., W.J.
 Fabrycky, Systems Engineering and Analysis, Fifth ed.
 Pearson, New Jersey, 2011.
 [Testing types (pp166-171)](http://eng.anu.edu.au/courses/ENGN2225/course-files/core_resources/wk09-Blanchard_TestingTypes.pdf)
+*  [Australian Design Rules](http://www.infrastructure.gov.au/roads/motor/design/) *these are the design standards of cars - follow them through to the legislation on testing to find examples of testing/verification procedures.* See also, the lab [notes](handouts) on this topic.

 Note that the Blanchard & Fabrycky terms can get a little confusing.
 A better description of the testing types is in the box on the right.